Odeon Tottenham Court Road

 This Paramount Theatre was in a second batch of the company’s UK theatres that were purchased by the Oscar Deutsch chain of Odeon Theatres Ltd. in July 1942.
 It was re-named Odeon in November 1946.

-Because of its size it was well suited to be the demonstation theatre for the new 20th Century Fox ‘CinemaScope’ process in June 1953, although initially, this was aimed at showing it off to other exhibitors and it was several months before the general public got to see it.
+Because of its size it was well suited to be the demonstation theatre for the new 20th Century Fox ‘CinemaScope’ process in June 1953 on a screen measuring 53ft wide and 21ft tall with stereophonic sound.
+Initially, this was aimed at showing it off to other exhibitors and it was several months before the general public got to see it.

 In 1958, the Odeon was equipped with the giant screen Cinerama-like, 3-projector process called ‘Cinemiracle’ which resulted in the loss of 700 seats and the movie “Windjammer” played here from 14th May 1958 until 1st November 1958.
+The Cinemiracle screen was 71ft wide and 28ft tall.
+The movie (the only one made in the Cinemiracle process) ran until 1st November 1958 when the screen was removed and replaced by a conventional wide-screen.
 The Odeon closed on 5th March 1960 with Rita Hayworth in “The Story on Page One”.

 The adjacent Paramount Court apartment block and basement ballroom designed by Verity and Beverly a few months after the Paramount Theatre remain in use today.

 Just login to your account and subscribe to this theater